cscan/vue-excel-editor/README.md

 ### Text/Value conversion

 Sometimes displaying text and the store value will be different.
-In order to deal with this, you could use column proproties to-text and to-value.
+In order to deal with this, you could use column properties to-text and to-value.

 ```html
 <vue-excel-column field="phone" label="Contact" type="string" width="130px" :to-text="phoneToText" :to-value="phoneToVal" />